hotandfresh/taskmaster-frontend/README.md

 ## Features

 This react application consists of two fragments.
-One fragment is
+One fragment is the nav and the other fragment is Tasks.
+The Task fragment is where most of the work is happening.
+Inside Task is the api call to the backend and there is functionality to display those tasks.

 ## Screenshot